 Unrestricted parking within 25 metres: For this purpose, 'Unrestricted parking' includes parking available by means of a parking permit.
-Restricted parking includes parking that is subject to parking restrictions, as indicated by the presence of solid yellow, red or white lines at the edge of the road or by a parking control sign, parking meters or other coin-operated machines.
+Restricted parking includes parking that is subject to parking restrictions, as indicated by the presence of solid yellow, red or white lines at the edge of the road or by a parking control sign, parking meters or other coinoperated machines.

-Which floor (s) is the living accommodation on?
-Ground and first Are there three steps or fewer to a main entrance to a property?
-Yes х No Is there a lift to the main entrance door of the property?
-Yes No Х Are all door openings greater than 750mm?
-Yes No Х Is there a toilet on the same level as the living room and kitchen?
-Yes Х No Is there a toilet on the same level as a bedroom?
-Yes Х No Are all rooms on the same level with no internal steps or stairs?
-Yes No х Is there unrestricted parking within 25 metres of an entrance door to the building?
+1. Which floor is the living accommodation on?
+Grou nd & Upper 2.
+Are there three steps or fewer to a main entrance to a property?
+Yes Х No 3.
+Is there a lift to the main entrance door of the property?
+Yes No х 4.
+Are all door openings greater than 750mm?
+Yes No Х 5.
+Is there a toilet on the same level as the living room and kitchen?
+Yes х No 6.
+Is there a toilet on the same level as a bedroom?
+Yes х No 7.
+Are all rooms on the same level with no internal steps or stairs?
+Yes No х 8.
+Is there unrestricted parking within 25 metres of an entrance door to the building?
 Yes х No

-4. Valuation and conveyance issues
+4. Valuation and Conveyance Issues